ceph/ceph/doc/rbd/rbd-persistent-cache.rst

 caching the parent content on local disk, and future reads on those contents will be serviced from the local cache.

-.. note:: RBD shared read-only parent image cache requires the Ceph Nautiaulas release or later.
+.. note:: RBD shared read-only parent image cache requires the Ceph Nautilus release or later.

 .. ditaa::  +--------------------------------------------------------+
             |                       QEMU                             |